 Upon the beginning of the American Civil War, Douglass advocated on behalf of Blacks wanting to fight in a war for their freedom.
 He spoke publicly and through print on this issue and was invited by President Abraham Lincoln to sit down and discuss the matter.
 It could be argued that having the ear of the President made Douglass the most powerful Black man in the country.
 He talked to Lincoln about the role and the treatment of the Black soldier and later spoke with Andrew Johnson about Black voting rights.

 When President Lincoln announced the Emancipation Proclamation, it freed the slaves being held in the Confederate territories but it did not affect Slaves in Union-held and Northern states.
 They would not be freed until the passage of the 13th Amendment on December 6, 1865.
-Douglass described the anticipation: “We were waiting and listening as for a bolt from the sky … we were watching … by the dim light of the stars for the dawn of a new day … we were longing for the answer to the agonizing prayers of centuries.”
+Douglass described the anticipation.
+“We were waiting and listening as for a bolt from the sky … we were watching … by the dim light of the stars for the dawn of a new day … we were longing for the answer to the agonizing prayers of centuries.”

-Although Lincoln had met with Douglas, it did not mean that Frederick was beholden to him and he demonstrated this by voting for John C. Fremont in the 1864 President election.
+Although Lincoln had met with Douglas, it did not mean that Frederick was beholden unto him and he demonstrated this by voting for John C. Fremont in the 1864 President election.
 He chose not to vote for Lincoln because the President had failed to endorse suffrage for Black freedmen, especially when Blacks were fighting in the war.
 Nevertheless, he worked with Lincoln to develop a plan to move Blacks out of the south and into northern cities.
 He further supported the war effort by serving as a recruiter for the 54th Regiment Massachusetts Volunteer Infantry, in which his son Charles served.
 His son Lewis fought at the Battle of Fort Wagner and his son Frederick, Jr., also served as a recruiter.

 Douglass seemed to have fluctuating opinions of the “Great Emancipator.”
 In one instance he would refer to Lincoln as “America’s greatest President.”
 In another, notably the 1876 unveiling of the Emancipation Memorial in Washington, DC, Douglass referred to Lincoln as “the white man’s President.”
 He lamented that Lincoln took so long to call for the abolishment of slavery but then said “Though Mr. Lincoln shared the prejudices of his white fellow-countrymen against the Negro, it is hardly necessary to say that in his heart of hearts he loathed and hated slavery.”

 After the Civil War, the country enter the time of Reconstruction where the Confederate states were rebuilt into members of the Union.
 Douglass was in great demand and was offered numerous jobs and political positions.
 We was appointed to the position of president of the Reconstruction-era Freeman’s Savings Bank and later the chargé d’affaires for the Dominican Republic (although he resigned from the position two years later over objections to United States policies).
-Because of the growing power of the Democrats in the former confederate states as well as the lawlessness on the part of southern vigilantes, southern Blacks found themselves in much the same situation in which they had previously been, denide opportunities to vote and lead normals live.
+Because of the growing power of the democrats in the former confederate states as well as the lawlessness on the part of southern vigilantes, southern Blacks found themselves in much the same situation in which they had previously been, denied opportunities to vote and lead normals live.
 Because of the this, Douglass joined with many republicans in backing Ulysses Grant’s run for the Presidency.
-After he was elected Grant signed into law the Civil Rights Act of 1871 and the Enforcement Acts, meant to prevent the abuse against Blacks in the south.
+After he was elected, Grant signed into law the Civil Rights Act of 1871 and the Enforcement Acts, meant to prevent the abuse against Blacks in the south.
 Douglass supported these efforts, using his new newspaper, “the New National Era,” to hold the President and Congress’ feet to the fire.
-Grant was true to his word and his actions led to more than 5,000 arrests garnering much praise from Douglass.
+Grant was true to his word and his actions led to more than 5,000 arrests, garnering much praise from Douglass.

 In 1872, Frederick’s reputation even led to him being nominated for the position of Vice-President on the Equal Rights Party ticket, alongside of Victoria Woodhull.
 He had no interest in the position and just busied himself with publishing his newspaper.
 Unfortunately, later that year, his house in Rochester was burned to the ground with arson suspected.
 He left New York and moved down to Washington, DC.
 He continued going around the country speaking out in favor of the rights of free Blacks and for the rights of women.